 There are two major ways to get your book published by a traditional publisher: through a literary agent, or through an unangented submission.
 Some publishers will only accept manuscripts from authors who are represented by a literary agent, while other publishers will accept unagented submissions.

-If you’d prefer to skip the middle man (or woman), submit directly to the publishers who allow it.
-There are, however, advantages to using the middle woman (or man), a.k.a. the literary agent: they have direct communications with publishers, many have already established relationships with them, and they’ve got the know-how on which publisher is most likely to accept your submission.
+If you’d prefer to skip the middle person, submit directly to the publishers who allow it.
+There are, however, advantages to using the middle person, a.k.a. the literary agent: they have direct communications with publishers, many have already established relationships with them, and they’ve got the know-how on which publisher is most likely to accept your submission.
 Some agents will also help you with suggestions on refining your manuscript prior to submission (though you’ll still need an editor).